Best Practices For Urgent Care Cleaning

 1. Target High-Touch Surfaces

 Any facility sanitation plan should focus on high-touch surfaces.
-These are the. surfaces that are most often touched like bed-rails, counter-tops, restrooms, door handles, medical equipment, etc. Bacteria is most likely to be found on these surfaces and they should be sanitized regularly.
+These are the. surfaces that are most often touched like bed-rails, countertops, restrooms, door handles, medical equipment, etc. Bacteria are most likely to be found on these surfaces and they should be sanitized regularly.